-Clardy, a Democrat, was the representative for Missouri's 10th congressional district from 1887 to 1889.
+Clardy was the representative for Missouri’s 10th congressional district and was a Democrat.
+He served from 1887 to 1889.

 From Mar 1879 to Mar 1889, Clardy missed 720 of 1,748 roll call votes, which is 41.2%.
 This is worse than the median of 32.3% among the lifetime records of representatives serving in Mar 1889.
 The chart below reports missed votes over time.

 |Dec 1881-Mar 1882||75||19||25.3%||38th|

 |Dec 1882-Mar 1883||100||35||35.0%||77th|

 |Dec 1885-Mar 1886||39||10||25.6%||58th|

 |Dec 1886-Mar 1887||103||61||59.2%||94th|

 |Dec 1888-Mar 1889||113||49||43.4%||68th|

 The information on this page is originally sourced from a variety of materials, including: